osxmidi/LinVst/README.md

 For some daws the vst plugin loading can be seen by starting the daw from the terminal and then if a plugin causes trouble then it should be possible to id which plugin it was by the terminal output.

-To be sure about what plugin might run and what plugin might not, it's probably best to proceed by adding one plugin at a time and/or by using the TestVst utility https://github.com/osxmidi/LinVst/releases/tag/3.1
+To be sure about what plugin might run and what plugin might not, it's probably best to proceed by adding one plugin at a time and/or by using the TestVst utility https://github.com/osxmidi/LinVst/releases/tag/3.1 which can be run in batch mode to test multiple vsts.

 Some plugins won't run due to various problems.